Benders Decomposition for Bi-objective Linear Programs: Computational Experiments

-Depending on the type of instance, different factors affect \gls{DBA} performance.
-For \gls{BFCTP} instances, degeneracy makes solving problems with Benders decomposition slow in general, and this applies also to the single-objective weighted Benders problems solved by \gls{DBA}.
-For \gls{BPP} to find an extreme non-dominated point, lots of standard Benders decomposition iterations are required, particularly when $k$ is small (see Figure \ref{fig:Statitical_Analysis_BPP}.A and Table \ref{tab:BPP} where the initial single-objective Benders problem solve makes up a large component of the run-time for small $k$).
-Finally, for the \gls{BMKP}, there are a large number of extreme non-dominated points.
-If we suppose there are $p$ extreme non-dominated points, \gls{DBA} needs to solve at least $2p-1$ weighted single-objective problems with Benders decomposition.
+For \gls{BPP} to find a non-dominated extreme point, lots of standard Benders decomposition iterations are required, particularly when $k$ is small as can be seen in Figure \ref{fig:runtime_com_exp_BPP}.A and Table \ref{tab:BPP} where the initial single-objective Benders problem solve makes up a large component of the run-time for small $k$, as well as in the time of \gls{DBA} per iteration (tDBA per it) in Table \ref{tab:BPP_DBA}. \gls{DBA} experiences large runtimes per iteration, especially in the more challenging instances with smaller values of $k$ where large numbers of cuts are generated across the iterations (Table \ref{tab:BPP_DBA}).

+Finally, for the \gls{BMKP} instances, we observe that \gls{DBA} generates significantly fewer optimality cuts when compared with \gls{BBSA} -- only between 10.17\% and 16.13\%. \gls{DBA} also generates under 10 optimality cuts per iteration, hence converging to a solution for each single-objective problem quickly.
+Despite generating fewer cuts overall (and in each iteration), \gls{DBA} does show longer overall runtime.
+This is because the problem has many non-dominated extreme points.
+If there are $p$ non-dominated extreme points, \gls{DBA} needs to solve almost twice as many ($2p-1$) weighted single-objective problems with Benders decomposition.
+Even though individual problems solve fast, runtime accumulates here.
+Furthermore, the \gls{BBSA} is implemented to only retain currently active cuts to keep the size of the master problem \gls{BM} small (hence enabling us to solve it quickly in each iteration), and the subproblems \gls{BS} also solve very quickly due to low degeneracy.